 Missing Air France Jet Found In Ocean

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Eleanor Beardsley has the latest.

-French Transport Minister Nathalie Kosciusko-Morizet said work would begin immediately to bring the plane to the surface.
+ELEANOR BEARDSLEY: French Transport Minister Nathalie Kosciusko-Morizet said work would begin immediately to bring the plane to the surface.

-Leron Lame(ph), who lost his brother in the crash, says the news is unsettling.
+BEARDSLEY: Leron Lame(ph), who lost his brother in the crash, says the news is unsettling.

-Mr. LERON LAME: (Through translator) I just wasn't expecting someone to tell me that two years later, my brother might be brought out of the water.
+NORRIS: (Through translator) I just wasn't expecting someone to tell me that two years later, my brother might be brought out of the water.
 It's psychologically disturbing.
 I thought I had done my grieving but now, I don't think it's over yet.

-Although much time and expense has been devoted to this investigation, aviation columnist Pierre Sparaco says the world's flight safety community cannot accept an unexplained accident.
+BEARDSLEY: Although much time and expense has been devoted to this investigation, aviation columnist Pierre Sparaco says the world's flight safety community cannot accept an unexplained accident.

-Mr. PIERRE SPARACO (Columnist): Of course, when there is an accident, there are lessons to be learned.
+NORRIS: Of course, when there is an accident, there are lessons to be learned.
 And if there is no lesson simply because there is no conclusion, it's a nightmare for everyone.

 BEARDSLEY: Sparaco says this investigation has been particularly difficult because up 'til now, there was little to go on - only limited wreckage, and no radio traffic because the plane was out of range when it crashed.
 He says that's why finding the cockpit voice and data recorders, the so-called black boxes, is so important.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.